-On a recent episode of The Game Changing Attorney Podcast, Michael Mogill was joined by legendary trial attorney, television and radio host, best-selling author, progressive activist, and senior partner at Levin Papantonio: Mike Papantonio.
+In our quest to provide law firm advice to attorneys across the nation, we recently aired another episode of The Game Changing Attorney Podcast.
+Michael Mogill was joined by legendary trial attorney, television and radio host, best-selling author, progressive activist, and senior partner at Levin Papantonio: Mike Papantonio.
 Also known as America’s Lawyer, Mike has built an unmatched reputation, landed himself a spot in the Trial Lawyer Hall of Fame, and developed his career further into radio and television.

 The catalyst that fuels Mike’s ferocity in the courtroom is his childhood.
 Growing up, Mike moved around through 8 different families across the state of Florida.
 Each family was supported by blue collar workers at the bottom of the socioeconomic ladder, but they graciously took him into their homes.